-All of this and more was written before any Coptic translation even theoretically existed.
+Christians wrote all of this and more long before any Coptic translation even theoretically existed.
 Thus, even if we take the manuscripts we have now and extrapolate from them what the earliest Christian readers understood when they read John 1:1, the evidence clearly points to an early and widespread understanding that the Greek means "the Word was God," which, of course, concurs with the plain rules of grammar.

 Does the Coptic Agree with the NWT?